 This Bushfire CRC project is developing an advanced software program that will help fire managers fight bushfires faster and more effectively, while also identifying communities most at risk from fire.
 The research team explains the early stages of this research in this video.

-Understanding the distribution of smoke and particulates
+Understanding smoke and particulates

 Fuel-reduction burning mitigates the risk from bushfires, but the health impacts of the smoke it generates are a major public issue.
 Balancing the health risks from smoke against the risk to life and property from bushfire, and minimising the risk from prescribed burning, are challenges for agencies charged with meeting large prescribed burning targets.